oroinc/documentation/user/back-office/marketing/landing-pages/index.rst

 Overview
 --------

-Landing page is a marketing tool that generates interest and leads for your sales pipeline and has a distinct call to action with a single focused objective.
+:term:`Landing Page` is a marketing tool that generates interest and leads for your sales pipeline and has a distinct call to action with a single focused objective.

 .. image:: /user/img/marketing/landing_pages/LandingPagesSample.png
    :alt: A sample of a landing page